weizlini/ng2-parallax/README.md

 ##[ParallaxAnimate]

-Set the `[ParallaxAnimate]` attribute to the following type in JSON
+Set the `[ParallaxAnimate]` attribute to the following type in JSON.

 ```typescript
 export interface ParallaxAnimateConfig {
     animations: Array<ParallaxAnimation>;
 }
 ```

-each ParallaxAnimation has the following properties to be written as a JSON object.. the properties with a `?` are optional
+The property animations is an arrya of ParallaxAnimation objects which will allow you to animate any number of css properties. each ParallaxAnimation has the following properties to be written as a JSON object.. the properties with a `?` are optional

 ```typescript